mahh0002/MailAssembly/README.md

 # mailassembly

-Simple responsive concept for a website contact/sign-up form
+Simple responsive web concept for a contact/sign-up form